- TPM is a security feature, but did you know that you can install Windows 11 without TPM?

 - Double-click the first DWORD you created and set its Value data to 1.
 Now repeat the same steps for the other DWORD.

 - Once you’ve made these changes, exit the Registry Editor, and the installation should continue without any problems.

-- Download Windows 11 ISO from an official source.
+- Download the Windows 11 ISO from Microsoft’s website.

 - Locate Windows 11 ISO and double-click it to mount it on your PC.